7 Promotion Ideas For Wine, Beer & Spirits Brands

 The alcoholic beverage market constantly evolves with changing consumer preferences and strict legal frameworks that shape marketing possibilities.

-Young consumers now seek lower-alcohol content options that align with health-conscious lifestyles.
+Young consumers now seek lower-alcohol options that align with health-conscious lifestyles.
 Ready-to-drink (RTD) cocktails have seen massive growth, with sales increasing over 40% in the past two years.
 Craft beverages continue dominating premium segments as buyers seek authentic stories and unique production methods.

 Premiumization remains strong, with consumers buying fewer but higher-quality drinks.
 Local sourcing has become crucial, with 68% of buyers preferring products made within 100 miles of purchase.